 If you take a look at Google maps, you’ll see a dashed border between Belize and Guatemala.
 This is because Guatemala has claimed the southern half of Belize despite not exercising control there.
 This conflict has persisted for hundreds of years up until now, and continues to cause tensions and influence local and regional politics.

 With all of these facts in mind, Belize is clearly a fascinating country.
 The country is also home to a large number of Mayan archaeological sites, reflecting the rich pre-colonial history of the region going back thousands of years.
 It’s a shame that Caribbean history is so often neglected in American education, not only because it is interesting and worth studying in its own right, but also because it paints a more complete picture of where America comes from and how British colonialism continues to affect life for many of our international neighbors even today.

 Corozal is a town of only about 10,000 residents that is located about eight miles south of the Belize-Mexico border.
-Despite having almost no “standard” tourism infrastructure, it is a beautiful town that is absolutely worth a few days’ visit.
-There are a surprising number of charming restaurants, public spaces, and community artwork displayed around town.
-The entire length of waterfront is public access, and Corozal Bay, the adjacent body of water, has unique gradients from green to navy blue.
+Despite having almost no “standard” tourism infrastructure, it is a beautiful place that is absolutely worth a few days’ visit.
+There are a surprising number of charming restaurants, public spaces, and murals displayed around town.
+The entire length of the waterfront is public access.
+Corozal Bay, the adjacent body of water, has unique gradients from green to navy blue.

 Corozal’s Public Square

 This is probably one of the only things in Corozal that could be accurately called a tourist attraction.
 I went on Saturday afternoon only to find it closed, so don’t trust the hours listed online (8:00 to 17:00 daily).
 I went back earlier on Sunday and found that it was open, but only because one single employee who was inside raking leaves let me in.